Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 Despite his aggressive posture towards tariffs and trade deficits, Trump once again touted his self-described role as a peacemaker, pointing to Russia’s full-scale invasion of Ukraine.

-The war broke out in 2022, and at Davos, Trump once again took the opportunity to blame Biden for allowing the invasion to unfold.
+The war broke out in 2022, and at Davos, Trump once again took the opportunity to blame his predecessor, Biden, for allowing the invasion to unfold.

 But he also pointed a finger at another target: oil prices.